 The City Council appoints a number of citizen committees, boards, and commissions that serve as advisory bodies to the City Council.
 These bodies play an essential role in the governance of our city and provide the City Council with important input.
 Committee, board, and commission members serve four-year terms (a maximum of two terms) and may only serve on one committee, board, and commission at a time.
-If you are interested in serving on a committee, board, or commission, you can complete an application online, or download a pdf version of the application, or contact Julie Toledo at (714) 536-5577, or email email@example.com
+If you are interested in serving on a committee, board, or commission, please download the membership application, or contact Julie Toledo at (714) 536-5577, or email [email protected]

 In order to assist you in selecting a citizen body that would be compatible with the city's needs as well as your interests and qualifications, a brief description of the responsibilities and/or authority delegated to each body is provided below.
 Click on a board to learn more about its purpose:

 Volunteers are an integral part of the city programs offered to local citizens.
 Without the donation of dedicated volunteer service, many activities now provided would not be available.
-Below is a list of different volunteer opportunities as the Council on Aging with the City.
+Volunteer today.
 You must be 16 years of age or older to participate.